-Kaid Benfield, Director, Sustainable Communities, Washington, DC,
+Kaid Benfield, Special Counsel for Urban Solutions, Washington, DC,

-Director, Sustainable Communities, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.
+Special counsel for urban solutions, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.

 Follow Kaid on Twitter: @Kaid_at_NRDC.

 The international transportation policy group EMBARQ has just released a great new short video highlighting the benefits of bus rapid transit systems in Mexico City and Istanbul.
 The video illustrates some of the findings in the organization’s detailed recent...continued→

 Sunset Drive, South Miami before (inset) and after One of the great sustainability challenges of the 21st century is revitalizing poorly planned and outdated suburban neighborhoods and commercial districts, consistent with contemporary goals for enhancing walkability and transit...continued→

 A comprehensive new analysis of government data demonstrates that Americans are driving less per person, and taking transit more, both overall and in a strong majority of our large metro areas.
 Especially because the new report is consistent with...continued→

 One of the most encouraging recent trends in municipal government has been the adoption of sustainability as a critical part of the urban agenda.
 The list of cities claiming to have the highest aspirations for greenness is growing and...continued→

 As we enter America’s traditional, annual season of excess, my collaborator Lee Epstein reminds us why overconsumption and waste have consequences.
 Lee is an attorney and land use planner working for sustainability in the mid-Atlantic region.
 There’s a place...continued→